Skip to content

 • Disposable trays and utensils (minimize potential weapons in the room)

-• De-escalation: Always first line, although impractical if pt is unable to communicate effectively, is explosive or already engaging in violent/potentially harmful behavior
+• De-escalation: Always first line and best if attempted early when patient is anxious or irritable, although impractical if patient is unable to communicate effectively, is explosive or already engaging in violent/potentially harmful behavior

 • Nonverbal: